gpeterson406/GreenwoodBanner_Book/_book/07-simpleLinearRegressionInference.md

 is linear $(y=\beta_0x^1)$ or quadratic $(y=\beta_0x^2)$ or even quartic
 $(y=\beta_0x^4)$ in some really heavily glacier carved U-shaped valleys.
-There are some issues with "ignoring the errors" in using SLR to estimate these models (Greenwood and Humphrey, 2002) but it is still a pretty powerful result to be able to estimate the coefficients in
+There are some issues with "ignoring the errors" in using SLR to estimate these models [@Greenwood2002] but it is still a pretty powerful result to be able to estimate the coefficients in
 $(y=\beta_0x^{\beta_1})$ using SLR.